marcglasberg/flutter_layout_article/README.md

 OverflowBox is similar to `UnconstrainedBox`, and the difference is that it won't display any warnings if the child doesn't fit the space.

-In this case the `Container` has 4000 pixels of width, and is too big to fix `OverflowBox`, but the `OverflowBox` will simply show what it can, no warnings given.
+In this case the `Container` has 4000 pixels of width, and is too big to fit in the `OverflowBox`, but the `OverflowBox` will simply show what it can, no warnings given.